zheka2304/innercore-mod-toolchain/README.md

 ### Importing, creating and removing projects

-For each of the operations, tasks `Import Project`, `New Project` and `Remove Project` are provided, respectively, as well as commands `./import-project.bat`, `./import-project.sh`, `./new- project.bat`, `./new-project.sh`, `./remove-project.bat` and `./remove-project.sh`.
+For each of the operations, tasks `Import Project`, `New Project` and `Remove Project` are provided, respectively, as well as commands `./import-project.bat`, `./import-project.sh`, `./new-project.bat`, `./new-project.sh`, `./remove-project.bat` and `./remove-project.sh`.
 All operations are accompanied by interactions in console, which means that a detailed description of each of them is not required.

 ![Project management with Visual Studio Code](.github/project-management.jpg)

 ### Selection between your projects

-Use the `Select Project` task or `./select-project.bat` or `./select-project.sh` command to open selection menu.
+Use the `Select Project` task or `./select-project.bat` and `./select-project.sh` command to open selection menu.
 In case you can't find your project, check `projectLocations` property in your *toolchain.json* or import the project using toolchain.

 In addition, for Visual Studio Code tasks `Select Project by Active File`, `Build by Active File`, e.g. are provided.
 They are hidden from *Ctrl+P > Tasks: Run Task* menu by default, but are available from the build menu *Ctrl+Shift+B* and can be displayed by changing *.vscode/tasks.json* manually.